astronomer/airflow-quickstart/README.md

 The ready to run Airflow pipeline consists of 4 DAGs and will:

 - Retrieve the current weather for your city from an API.
-- Ingest Climate data from a local CSV file.
+- Ingest climate data from a local CSV file.
 - Load the data into DuckDB using the Astro SDK.
 - Run a transformation on the data using the Astro SDK to create a reporting table powering a Streamlit App.

 ## Part 2: Exercises

-Following the [Part 2 Instructions](#part-2-instructions-exercises) to extend the pipeline to show historical weather data for cities of your choice in the Streamlit App.
+Follow the [Part 2 Instructions](#part-2-instructions-exercises) to extend the pipeline to show historical weather data for cities of your choice in the Streamlit App.
 During this process you will learn about Airflow features like [Datasets](https://docs.astronomer.io/learn/airflow-datasets), [dynamic task mapping](https://docs.astronomer.io/learn/dynamic-tasks) and the [Astro Python SDK](https://docs.astronomer.io/learn/astro-python-sdk).

 ## Part 3: Play with it!